saiteja-d/circuit_stem/DOCS/Architecture.md

 *   **Touch Targets:** The logical size of each cell is designed to be large enough (e.g., `64x64` logical pixels) to be easily tappable on mobile devices.
 *   **Drag & Drop:** Users can drag movable components.
 A semi-transparent preview of the component follows the user's finger.
 When the gesture ends, the component snaps to the nearest valid grid cell.
 *   **Tapping:** Tapping on an interactive component like a switch toggles its state instantly.
+*   **Component Rotation**: Draggable components can now be rotated by the player.
+When a draggable component is selected (by tapping it), a rotate button appears next to it.
+Tapping this button rotates the component by 90 degrees clockwise.
+This feature is introduced in Level 2.

 ### Visual States